Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/walkthrough-jsscreate/en.md

 ## TL;DR

-To quickly scaffold a JSS Next.js application, run the following commands in a terminal:
+To quickly scaffold a JSS Next.js application with default configuration, run the following commands in a terminal:

 ```
 npm install -g @sitecore-jss/sitecore-jss-cli